Init 1

 use GenServer

-alias Dogfight.Game.Action, as: GameAction
+alias Dogfight.Game.Event, as: GameEvent

 def start_link(player_id, socket) do